termite-labs/termite-labs-vibratory-tumbler/README.md

 ## Materials

 Collect your materials, then head on to the [Instructions](#instrcutions).
 The only two things that you need to buy specifically as descibed are the springs and the motor.
-Most other things you can probably make do with what you have around, but I have included links for convenience.
+Most other things you can probably make do with what you have around, or find them at your local hardware store.
+I have included links for convenience.

 I printed my parts in eSun PLA+, 0.3mm layer height and medium speed for my printer.
 I recommend to use high setting for your layer height as it should make the parts stronger, at the cost of aesthetics.